top of page

 Rohil is an Auckland-trained Physiotherapist with a special interest in the Diagnosis and Treatment of spinal-related pain, as well as hip and knee injuries.
 He holds a Postgraduate Diploma in Musculoskeletal Physiotherapy, a Sports Medicine Diploma (FIFA) and is a current PhD candidate at AUT University researching diagnostic approaches to the cervical spine.

 Rohil provides a thorough assessment and diagnosis with a follow up treatment plan focussing on pain management, optimising function and a confident return to pre-injury performance.
-His treatment may include manual therapy, manipulation, exercise programming and lifestyle advice including workplace set up, posture, sleep and exercises methods.
+His treatment may include manual therapy, manipulation, exercise programming and lifestyle advice including workplace set up, posture, sleep and exercise methods.

 He will be able to discuss any imaging reports or images that you have previously had with relevance to your current condition.